A Genuine Freakshow: History

 The group's first single "We are the Undercurrents" was released in March 2008, with second single "Holding Hearts" following in July.
 Both of these singles featured new and current bassist John Szmidt, and a guest appearance by Will Harvey (also now of Dry the River) on violin, as no permanent replacement for Natalie had been found.
 By October 2008, Marianne Casey Canning was recruited to fill the role, and Jack Bryant arrived late in preparation for an impending tour to become the band's full-time drummer.

 Throughout 2009 the band continued to tour and began recording new material; the debut album Oftentimes was finished in April 2010, and was released in November 2010.
-The band played at several major UK festivals in the summer preceding the release of Oftentimes, including Bestival, Summer Sundae and Two Thousand Trees Festival.
+The band played at several major UK festivals in the summer preceding the release of Oftentimes, including Bestival, Summer Sundae and 2000trees.

 Before the release of debut album Oftentimes, the band hired bassist/drummer Jack Fynes (formerly of failed '90s pop duo For Her Eyes Only).
 Jack felt the band needed an extra dimension to its image and took on heavy influences from Kiss megastar Gene Simmons, and Marilyn Manson.
 Unfortunately in July 2010, Jack proved to be too much of a handful and was subsequently booted from the group.
 His excessive partying and womanising didn't go down well with band big-man Tim 'Stoop Kid' Sutcliffe.
 Some believe Jack's short but influential time with A Genuine Freakshow was the inspiration behind the single I Can Feel His Heartbeats.

 The second single from Oftentimes, 'Hopscotch Machine Gun Madness', was released on 14 March 2011 via Peartree Records/PIAS.
 The b-side is a remix of 'Our Bodies' by Bright Light Bright Light, with 'Luckmore Drive (Live)' available exclusively from iTunes.

 In July 2011, A Genuine Freakshow were chosen by BBC Introducing to play the BBC Introducing Stage at Reading and Leeds festivals.